 Pop-ups and events are in full swing around D.C., and this selective guide includes everything longer-term pop-ups and one-off events.

-Where: National Union Building, 918 F Street NW
+Where: National Building Museum, 401 F Street NW

 The Deal: A Miami Vice-obsessed bar just zoomed into Del Ray, complete with a South Beach mural, ’80s music, neon-lit signage, palm tree wallpaper, retro posters, and hot pink-and-turquoise tones everywhere.
 Miami Vibes is the site’s latest themed activation in the old Sushi Bar space by its Homegrown Restaurant Group owners Bill Blackburn and “Mango” Mike Anderson.